-The underlying architecture of the HBL Hybrid-Private Cloud includes two highly resilient N+1 data centre's located in Welwyn Garden City in Hertfordshire and Farnborough, Hampshire.
+The underlying architecture of the HBL Hybrid-Private Cloud includes two highly resilient N+1 data centre's located in Enfield and Farnborough, Hampshire.
 Each data centre hosts an array of services across the partnership that are delivered across a private Wide Area Network to 125 locations across Hertfordshire, Bedfordshire, Luton, Buckinghamshire, Essex and Norfolk.
 The shared infrastructure allows different Health and Social Care providers to easily collaborate and share technology solutions to improve patient outcomes.